 Examine yourself daily to see if you’re in the right standing with God.
 Keep examining yourselves to see whether you are continuing in the faith.
 Test yourselves! – 2 Corinthians 13:5.
 If you have feelings or thoughts that you’re not, ask for mercy through prayer.
 Through the blood of his Son, we are set free from our sins.
 God forgives our failures because of his overflowing kindness. – Ephesians 1:7.

 6. Defend Yourself Against the Enemies

-Satan and his gang is here to steal, kill, & destroy humanity (John 10:10).
-We are not mentally or physically stronger demons.
-The only way we can defeat Satan and his gang is when you’re close to God, his word, and his spirit.
+Satan and his kingdom is here to steal, kill, & destroy (John 10:10).
+The only way you can defeat Satan and his kingdom is when you’re close to God, through his word, and his spirit.
 For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places. – Ephesians 6:12.
 So defend yourself with God’s word and act on it (Ephesians 6:13-17).

 7. Walk by Faith & Not by Sight

 When you walk by faith and not by sight, you are confident that no matter what situation you’re in, God is there for you.
 You know that all things are working together for good (Romans 8:28).
 When you have faith, even as small as a mustard seed, you can command anything to move out of your way by using the word of God (Luke 17:6).
 And it is impossible to please God without faith.
 Anyone who wants to come to him must believe that God exists and that he rewards those who sincerely seek him. – 2 Corinthians 5:9.